 Can you see how a power post would be more likely to be selected as one of the most relevant results to a search?
 They’re highly informative and relevant to your ideal personas, and Google ranks them well.

-29. Dive deep into your buyer’s tough questions
+29. Dive deep into your buyer’s tough questions for superior lead generation

 The best thing you can do to stand out as an expert resource and earn the trust of your buyer is to answer their toughest questions.
 If there is a problem or question standing in the way of their converting, answer it.